Near Vandalia in Montgomery County, Ohio — The American Midwest (Great Lakes)

 Marker series.
 This marker is included in the The Historic National Road, and the The Miami & Erie Canal marker series.

 Location.
 39° 53.823′ N, 84° 9.913′ W. Marker is near Vandalia, Ohio, in Montgomery County.
 Marker can be reached from E National Rd (U.S. 40).
-Touch for map.
-Marker is on the Great Miami River Recreational Trail, Taylorsville Metro Park, about 1 1/3 miles north of the parking lot at the dam, it is Touch for directions.
+Marker is on the Great Miami River Recreational Trail, Taylorsville Metro Park, about 1 1/3 miles north of the parking lot at the dam, it is NOT accessible by motor Touch for map.
+Marker is at or near this postal address: 4697 E National Rd, Vandalia OH 45377, United States of America.
+Touch for directions.

 Other nearby markers.
 At least 8 other markers are within 5 miles of this marker, measured as the crow flies.
 Tadmor - Taylorsville (approx. 1.4 miles away); Taylorsville (approx. 1.6 miles away); Phoneton (approx. 1.6 miles away); a different marker also named Phoneton (approx. 1.8 miles away); The Crossroads of America (approx. 1.9 miles away); Joseph Calvin Paul Memorial Boulevard (approx. 3.8 miles away); The Old National Road (approx. 4.2 miles away); Miami and Erie Canal Lock 15 (approx. 4½ miles away).
 Touch for a list and map of all markers in Vandalia.